pinkpixel-dev/MCPollinations/README.md

 - **`kontext`**: Specialized model optimized for image-to-image tasks
 - **`nanobanana`**: New Google model supporting both text-to-image and image-to-image generation
 - **`seedream`**: New ByteDance model supporting both text-to-image and image-to-image generation

+Multi-reference images: `editImage` and `generateImageFromReference` accept `imageUrl` as a single URL or an array of URLs.
+The server encodes arrays as the comma-separated `image` parameter used by the API.
+Ordering matters; kontext uses only the first image, nanobanana is safe up to ~4 refs, and seedream supports up to 10.

 ### **Example Usage**
 ```javascript